matheusferreira/Calcolo-Eta-Vascolare/README.md

 # Calcolo-Eta-Vascolare
 Ionic application that calculates the vascular age

-This app was created as a contribuition for a project of the university of Lucca.
+This app was created as a contribution for a project of the university of Lucca.
 [Link to the project](http://sysma.imtlucca.it/vascularage/#form)

 <img src="https://github.com/matheusferreira/Calcolo-Eta-Vascolare/blob/master/repository-images/Android%20device%20test.png?raw=true" width="250x">

-To build this code and deploy in a Android or iOS device you must follow the [guide from the Ionic platform](http://ionicframework.com/getting-started/) and install it.
+To build this code and deploy it for Android or iOS device you must follow the [guide from the Ionic platform](http://ionicframework.com/getting-started/) and install it.

 After Ionic is instaled you can clone this repository and open its path in the terminal and run the following commands:
 ```terminal